From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Intention-Drive Benchmark

 \subsection{Task Definition}

 We formally define the task of intention-driven end-to-end autonomous driving.
-The primary objective is to generate a safe, feasible, and contextually appropriate driving trajectory that semantically satisfies a high-level human intention expressed in natural language.
-This task requires an agent to move beyond simple navigational command following and instead perform complex reasoning that grounds linguistic concepts in the dynamic, multi-modal driving environment.
+The primary objective is to generate a safe, feasible, and contextually appropriate driving trajectory that semantically satisfies a human intention.
+This task requires an agent to move beyond simple navigational command following and instead perform complex reasoning that grounds linguistic concepts.

-Formally, let the state of the environment at timestep $t$ be represented by a set of multi-modal sensor observations $O_t$, including multi-view camera images $\{I_t^1, \dots, I_t^N\}$ and LiDAR point clouds $L_t$.
+Formally, let the state of the environment at timestep $t$ be represented by a set of sensor observations $O_t$, consisting solely of multi-view camera images $\{I_t^1, \dots, I_t^N\}$.
 Given a history of observations over a time horizon $H$, denoted as $\mathcal{O}_{t-H:t}$, and a high-level human intention articulated as a natural language instruction $I_{\text{lang}}$, the goal is to learn a policy $\pi$ that predicts a future driving trajectory $T_{t+1:t+K}$.
 The trajectory consists of $K$ waypoints in the bird's-eye-view (BEV) coordinate frame, $T_{t+1:t+K} = \{p_{t+1}, \dots, p_{t+K}\}$, where each waypoint is defined as $p_k = (x_k, y_k)$.
 The policy is parameterized by $\theta$ and can be expressed as: